syncfusion-content/maui-docs/MAUI/Polar-Charts/Axis/Types.md

 ---
 layout: post
-title: Axis types in .NET MAUI Chart control | Syncfusion
+title: Axis types in .NET MAUI Chart Control | Syncfusion
 description: Learn here all about axis types and their features in Syncfusion .NET MAUI Chart (SfPolarChart) control and more.
 platform: maui
 control: SfPolarChart